Doom:VS is a side project of Draconian's Johan Ericson. While that

-2006.
-From the initial moments of "The Light That Would Fade", one can tell that this is far darker and more serious than
+July 2006.
+From the initial moments of "The Light That Would Fade", one can tell that this is far darker and more serious

-anything released by Draconian.
-The guitars are crushingly heavy, possessing somewhat of an oppressive feeling, which matches
+than anything released by Draconian.
+The guitars are crushingly heavy, possessing somewhat of an oppressive feeling, which

-the overall atmosphere of misery and hopelessness.
-Unlike a lot of Funeral Doom bands, things never get too slow to where
+matches the overall atmosphere of misery and hopelessness.
+Unlike a lot of Funeral Doom bands, things never get too slow to

-it feels as if nothing is happening.
-Obviously, the entire album is a rather slow-paced affair, yet there is enough diversity
+where it feels as if nothing is happening.
+Obviously, the entire album is a rather slow-paced affair, yet there is enough

-in the songwriting that each song really stands out on its own and you never find yourself getting bored.
-The guitar melodies
+diversity in the songwriting that each song really stands out on its own and you never find yourself getting bored.
+The guitar

-are well thought-out and perfectly convey a feeling of utter despair.
-Johan utilizes harsh vocals for the most part, in a
+melodies are well thought-out and perfectly convey a feeling of utter despair.
+Johan utilizes harsh vocals for the most part,

-deep style but not to the point where it no longer has any meaning.
-Some vocalists employ such a guttural approach that it
+in a deep style but not to the point where it no longer has any meaning.
+Some vocalists employ such a guttural approach that

-renders the vocals completely ineffective, but that is not the case here.
-There are bits of clean vocals, occasionally, but
+it renders the vocals completely ineffective, but that is not the case here.
+There are bits of clean vocals, occasionally,